jj1bdx/oueees-202106-public/topic06/topic06.md

 - No more new address block for IPv4
 - You need to buy unused blocks from other users
 - Took ~20 years (1996-2016) for the transition from IPv4 to IPv6
+- IPv6 has less users and nodes; plausibly faster

 ---